Table of Contents

 Read the full review: Eddy Electronic Water Descaler Review

-The Nuvo H20 DPHB Home Salt Water Softener System uses the scientific process of chelation to alter the composition of hard water causing minerals.
-Unlike other salt free softeners, which use magnets to condition water, this softening system binds calcium and magnesium ions to a chelating agent, which keeps the minerals soluble and unable to cause hard water issues.
+The Nuvo H20 DPHB home salt based system uses the scientific process of chelation to alter the composition of hard water causing minerals.
+Unlike other saltless softeners, which use magnets to condition water, this system binds minerals in your water to a chelating agent, which keeps the minerals soluble and unable to cause hard water issues.

 With FDA and NSF certifications, the Nuvo H20 DPHB softener is third-party proven to work as effectively as advertised.
 The system’s components are built to last, and designed to effectively soften water for the whole home.

 It’s completely sodium free, and wastes no water or electricity, helping you to benefit from soft water without an increased energy bill.
 A user will need to replace the softening cartridges for the unit after approximately 20,000 gallons of water usage.

 - Salt-free system that softens water, rather than conditioning it

 - Does not waste electricity or water, or require salt top-ups.

 - Cartridges last approximately 4 years.
 Comes with first replacement.